hiiamboris/red-spaces-gitlab-mirror/reference.md

 - called as `data/pick xy` it should return the data value at (row=y, col=x), xy >= 1x1

 Default `data` just acts as a wrapper around `source`, picking from it and returning it's `source/size` value.
 But can be redefined to use any other source.
 In this case `source` will be unused.

+Pagination works as explained for [`inf-scrollable`](#inf-scrollable).
+The only thing to note is that pinned cells are displayed in the viewport regardless of the estimated content offset.

 [comment]: # (not sure icon template is worth documenting / making available by default, we'll see)